-College of Arts & Sciences
+The College of Arts & Sciences

 Trinity students can earn degrees in the following majors and other programs.
 Students will learn about many of these majors by taking a variety of courses in the General Education Curriculum.
 Academic Advisors and faculty are also eager to work with students to identify strengths and interests that can inform the major decision.

-A wide range of on-campus activities take place every day that involve all members of the Trinity Community, including athletic events, public lectures, meetings of student organizations, and Trinity Traditions that honor students as they progress toward graduation: First Year Convocation, Sophomore Pin Ceremony, Junior Ring Ceremony and Senior Cap and Gown Events.
+For Trinity students, an active life outside of the classroom is an integral part of the college experience.
+Many choose to explore the varied cultural, historical, and community events that Washington, D.C., offers.
+There is also a wide range of on-campus activities that take place every day that involve all members of the Trinity Community, including athletic events, service opportunities, student organizations, and Trinity Traditions that honor students as they progress toward graduation.